CosmicMind/Material/README.md

 # Welcome to Material

-Material is a graphics and animation framework for Google's Material Design.
+Material is a graphics and animation framework.
+It may be used for Google's Material Design and Apple's Flat UI.
 It is designed to allow the creativity of others to easily be expressed.

 ## Features

 - [x] Fully Configurable UI Components
+- [x] Grid System For Complex UIs
 - [x] Base Material Layers & Material Views To Create New UI Components
 - [x] Side Navigation View Controller
 - [x] Navigation Bar View